junga-com/bg-core/readme.md

 $ iniParamGet /tmp/data9 webserver template mytemplate
 yourTemplate
 ```
 There are many features of the ini* and config* functions from bg_ini.sh so this example only illustrates a few.
-When these functions change files, they preserve the existing order and comments where ever possible.
-They try to make making a change as close as possible to how a human would make the change, preserving work done by other humans to organize and comment the file.
+When these functions make a change to files, they preserve the existing order and comments where ever possible.
+They try to make the change as close as possible to how a human would make the change, preserving work done by other humans to organize and comment the file.

-Note that the /tmp/data9[webserver]template setting did not initially exist.
+Note that the [webserver]template setting inside /tmp/data9 did not initially exist.
 A common idiom is that when making a script we decide that it needs some information like a file path.
 We dont want to hard code it but we also want the script to work in a reasonable way with zero configuration.
 So we can retrieve the value from a config file and provide a reasonable default value.
 If the file does not exist or the setting is missing, the default value is returned but the host admin or end user can configure the file to change the script's behavior.
 The script author can mention the setting in the comments of the script that will become the man page.

+**Domain Configuration**

-The `domDataConfig ...` function from bg_domData.sh library is similar but uses a concept of a virtual config file for the operating domain so that not only can the script author provide the default value but also the domain admin, location admin or host admin can manage their default values and the most specific value will be used.
+The `domDataConfig ...` function from bg_domData.sh library is similar to the iniParam function but uses a concept of a virtual config file for the operating domain.
+We do not pass the configuration filename to the function call since it uses the well known global file.
+That file is 'virtual' because it is actually the combination of multiple files that produce the end result.
+This makes it so that a domain admin can change the default value for a set of hosts and a local host admin could override that default.
+The most specific value will be used.
+When changing a value, the default is to change it only on the host but if the user has sufficient privilege, they can specify that it be changed at a different scope level.

 **Templates**